openvinotoolkit/openvino/inference-engine/samples/benchmark_app/README.md

                               Please note that although the automatic selection usually provides a reasonable performance, it still may be non-optimal for some cases, especially for very small networks.
     -nthreads "<integer>"     Optional.
 Number of threads to use for inference on the CPU (including HETERO and MULTI cases).
     -enforcebf16              Optional.
-Enforcing of floating point operations execution in bfloat16 precision where it is acceptable.
+Enforcing of floating point operations execution in bfloat16 precision on platforms with native bfloat16 support.
+By default, this key sets "true" on platforms with native bfloat16 support and "false" for other platforms.
+Use "-enforcebf16=false" to disable this feature.
     -pin "YES"/"NO"/"NUMA"    Optional.
 Enable threads->cores ("YES", default), threads->(NUMA)nodes ("NUMA") or completely disable ("NO") CPU threads pinning for CPU-involved inference.